Aashaan403/git-scm.com/README.md

 ```

 > [!NOTE]
+> On Windows, if you cannot use [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/) for some reason, you will be unable to build the site as-is.
+The reason is that some URLs of the git-scm.com site contain question marks, for historical reasons.
+These question marks are obviously encoded as `%3F` in the URLs, but the way Hugo works, they are literal question marks in the filenames of the corresponding files.
+Such filenames are accommodated easily by Linux filesystems, but on Windows, filenames containing question marks are forbidden.
+For that reason, to build the site on Windows, the following command needs to be run (assuming a Bash, as the rest of this document):
+>
+> ```sh
+> for file in $(find -name \*.html -exec grep -l '^url: .*?' {} \;)
+> do
+>   git update-index --assume-unchanged "$file" &&
+>   sed -i '/^url: /s/?//g' "$file" ||
+>   break
+> done
+> ```
+>
+> This edits the affected files' `url` front-matter attributes to avoid writing those files containing question marks.
+Obviously, the result does not support the backwards-compatible URLs that contain URL-encoded question marks.

+> [!NOTE]
 > If you _already_ have a full clone and wish to accelerate development by focusing only on a small subset of the pages, you may want to run the `git sparse-checkout set [...]` command mentioned above.

 Here is a detailed list of the relevant directories: